Short-term rentals

 Background

-We prepared these regulations based on Council-endorsed guiding principles and in consultation with the public and stakeholders.
+We prepared these regulations based on Council-endorsed guiding principles, in consultation with the public and stakeholders and in alignment with provincial regulations.
 The regulations aim to balance the interest in having short-term rentals in our community with measures that protect long-term rentals and limit impacts on neighbouring properties and uses.

 Guiding principles